Dive hair? I do care!

 First using the larger band, secure your hair close to your head as you would a ponytail.
 Then, wrap the elastic strand around your long hair from top to bottom.
 Finally, secure your hair by tying the smaller band around the base.

-This is a great solution for those who have long hair.
-A great alternative to doing a braid that can cause tangles.
+This is a great alternative to doing a braid that can cause tangles.
 And it looks pretty too with all the possible colors available.
+These hair ties are practical gifts for mermaids with long hair.

 3. Secure with a headband